 ESI provided LSRP services, as well as traditional environmental services, to complete the delineation of soil and groundwater impacts associated with the historic and recent releases.
 The groundwater investigation for the active dry cleaner triggered the requirements of a vapor intrusion (VI) investigation.

-Based on the analytical results of the VI investigation, sub-slab soil gas and indoor air sampling, an active vapor mitigation system was designed, installed, and operated to mitigate the sub-slab soil gas beneath the retail spaces adjacent to the dry cleaner.
-ESI maintains, and annually reports to the NJDEP on the operations and maintenance of, the vapor mitigation system.
+Based on the analytical results of the VI investigation, sub-slab soil gas, and indoor air sampling, an active vapor mitigation system was designed, installed, and operated to mitigate the sub-slab soil gas beneath the retail spaces adjacent to the dry cleaner.
+ESI maintains, and annual reports to the NJDEP on the operations and maintenance of, the vapor mitigation system.